robynainsley21/robynainsley21/README.md

 ## 🚀 About Me

-👩‍💻 I am Robyn Carnow, currently pursuing a career in web development.
+👩‍💻 I am Robyn Carnow, a graduate and currently pursuing a career in web development.

 📖 When I'm not bleary-eyed and debugging, I turn to a book.
 My favorite genres are thrillers, non-fiction and personal development.
 One of my favorite reads is the famous Atomic Habits by James Clear.